epaell/MECB/MECB_6502/SMON/README.md

 64'er magazine (in German) [available here](https://archive.org/details/64er_sonderheft_1985_08/page/n121/mode/2up).
 For English speakers, C64Wiki has a brief [overview of SMON commands](https://www.c64-wiki.com/wiki/SMON).

-The version adapted here is based on a version by [David Hansel](https://github.com/dhansel/smon6502) but modified for use with the [DigiCool MECB 6502 board](https://github.com/DigicoolThings/MECB)
+The version adapted here is based on a version by [David Hansel](https://github.com/dhansel/smon6502) but modified for use with the [DigiCoolThings MECB 6502 board](https://github.com/DigicoolThings/MECB).

 ## Basic usage